 Once again, this is a job for the experts.
 You should never undertake electrical work yourself when you are not qualified to do the job, it is now a legal requirement to hold a Part P certificate if electrical work is being undertaken in the home.

 If you dont have your own electrician you can find one at Ratedpeople.com

-The steam generator will need to be connected to a fused spur on a dedicated circuit(smaller 3KW models are be ok on an existing circuit thats not heavily loaded already).
+The steam generator will need to be connected to a fused spur on a dedicated circuit(smaller 3KW models are ok on an existing circuit that’s not heavily loaded already).
 It will need an RCD circuit breaker to keep it running smoothly and prevent power shortages from occurring.

 Most steam generators will come pre-fitted with a UK plug and RCD, these are fitted for testing purposes only and should both be removed and connected to a fused spur.

-Steam generators that are 12kw or 15kw will require a 3 phase connection, though most models sold at steamshowerparts.co.uk come with the kit required.
-You will need to consult with your electrician to confirm if the equipment in your propery is ready for 3 phase, or if any upgrades are required.
+Most steam generators that are over 9kw will require a 3 phase connection, though most models sold at steamshowerparts.co.uk come with the kit required to easily convert.
+You will need to consult with your electrician to confirm if the equipment in your property is ready for 3-phase, or if any upgrades are required.